leddcode/Aranea/README.md

    - Press Enter or type `n` to skip (default)
    - Type `y` or `yes` to analyze the file
 4. Use `--mainonly` flag to filter only files containing "main" in their name
+5. Use `-c` or `--continuous` to recursively discover and queue new JS files found within analyzed scripts.

+### Continuous Mode
+When enabled with `-c`, Aranea becomes smarter:
+- It parses selected JS files for references to *other* JS files.
+- It automatically adds these new findings to the analysis queue.
+- It handles relative path resolution (`./app.js` -> `https://example.com/app.js`).
+- It tracks visited files to prevent infinite loops.
+- It notifies you of how many new files were found and how many are left in the queue.

 ## Examples